urschrei/geojson_d3/README.md

 - Processing of nested `GeometryCollection`s is supported, [but you shouldn't be using those](https://tools.ietf.org/html/rfc7946#section-3.1.8)
 - Empty geometries or collections will be left unaltered
 - Geometries which are already in "`D3`" format will be left unaltered
+- Non-(Multi)Polygon geometries are left unaltered
+- All input properties are preserved

 You may also pass:
 - `-p` or `--pretty`, which will pretty-print the GeoJSON output